GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Methods

-Given $e(x_i)$, $f(r_{i})$, and $g(s_i)$, we can achieve generalizable representation learning by aligning these representations using geographic colocation information.
-Here, we mainly use two contrastive learning strategies. \paragraph{Implicit Neural Contrastive Learning (INCL). } Given an overhead RS image representation \( f(r_{i}) \), we reshape it into a 2D feature map \( f(r_{i}) \in \mathbb{R}^{ P \times P \times D} \), where \(P^2\) is the number of patches in the ViT backbone, preserving the spatial structure of the image.
-Each feature \( f(r_{i})_{ab} \) corresponds to a real-world geographic location via geo-referencing, representing every latent vector with a specific latitude-longitude coordinate, where \( a \) and \( b \) denote the row and column indices in the grid representation of \( f(r_{i}) \).
-Through geo-referencing, these indices are mapped to real-world geographic coordinates.
-To extract an RS image embedding at the geolocation $x_i$ of a street-view image $s_i$, we develop a novel INR module $\inrfun()$ on top of the output \( f(r_{i}) \) of the ViT-based RS image encoder inspired by LIIF \citep{chen2021learning}. $\inrfun()$ can learn a continuous representation of an RS image and be able to extract image embeddings at any query geolocation $x_{i}^{(q)} \in \rsArea(r_{i})$.
-This involves two critical steps: \begin{enumerate} \item \textbf{Feature Unfolding:} To enrich each latent feature with the local context, we apply a neighborhood expansion strategy, concatenating features from a \( 3 \times 3 \) grid of neighboring RS image patches.
-This increases the receptive field and provides richer information for spatial interpolation.
-Please refer to Appendix A.1 for details. \item \textbf{Local Ensemble Interpolation:} Instead of directly retrieving a single latent code $\rxi$ at coordinate $x_{i}^{(q)}$ by using grid sample function \citep{jaderberg2015spatial}, we generate $\rxi$ by interpolating from the four nearest latent codes \( z_{i}^{(k)} \) (top-left, top-right, bottom-left, bottom-right) at location $x_{i}^{(q)}$ to ensure smooth transitions across space: \end{enumerate}
+\paragraph{Local Ensemble Interpolation. } To extract a localized RS image embedding at the location $x_i$ of an SV image $s_i$, we develop a novel INR module $\inrfun(\cdot)$ on top of the RS image representation \( f(r_{i}) \). $\inrfun(\cdot)$ can learn a continuous representation of an RS image across space and be able to extract image embeddings at any query geolocation $x_{i}^{(q)} \in \rsArea(r_{i})$.
+Instead of directly retrieving a single latent code $\rxi$ at coordinate $x_{i}^{(q)}$ by using grid sample function \citep{jaderberg2015spatial}, we generate $\rxi$ by interpolating from the four nearest patch embeddings \( z_{i}^{(k)} \) (top-left, top-right, bottom-left, bottom-right) of location $x_{i}^{(q)}$ to ensure smooth transitions across space as shown in Figure \ref{fig:local_interpolation}: